 TCS is the pioneer and has the largest presence in the region with Global Delivery Centres in eight Latin American countries employing 20,000 local staff in Chile (1600), Brazil (1500), Uruguay (1400), Mexico (7000), Colombia (1900), Argentina (250), Peru(1000) and Ecuador(2600) and Guatemala (150).

 TCS has established a Regional Training Centre at Montevideo in Uruguay.
-Annual turnover in the region was 800 million dollars in 2019.
+Annual turnover in the region is close to a billion dollars.

 Wipro has presence in 8 major cities with 1400 local staff across Brazil, Mexico, Colombia, Chile and Argentina with Sales offices in Sao Paulo (Brazil), Rio de Janeiro (Brazil), Mexico City (Mexico), Buenos Aires (Argentina), Santiago (Chile), and Bogota (Colombia) and Development Centres in Curitiba (Brazil-530 staff), Sao Paulo (Brazil), Buenos Aires (Argentina), Mexico City (Mexico-100 staff), and Monterrey (Mexico).
 It has acquired a Brazilian company InfoServer (in April 2017) which provides custom application development and software deployment services especially for banks.
 Approximate cost of this acquisition 9 million dollars.